 1. A LOGGER section where the terminal connects to the field transducers and the logging scheme, scan rates and diagnostics are managed.

-The StarlogV4 support software allows a user to generate a logger program (called a scheme) which defines transducer information, logging scan rates, logger interval etc and various engineering unit definitions.
-These files are called, for example the LDR and KBD files.
+The StarlogV4 support software allows a user to generate a logger program (called a scheme) that defines transducer information, logging scan rates, logger interval etc and various engineering unit definitions.
+These files are called, for example, the LDR and KBD files.

 2. A COMMUNICATOR section which deals with communications to the server.
 This section contains, for example, a scheduler component and the modem component, either a Cellular Network modem or a Satellite Network modem.
 The communicator manages functions such as the reporting interval, the number of communications attempts per communications session, etc.